zazaserty/Zadots/README.md

 **·[Cbonsai](https://gitlab.com/jallbrit/cbonsai), a relaxing utility to grow little trees in your terminal emulator.**

+**·The [Dark Reader](https://addons.mozilla.org/en-US/firefox/addon/darkreader/) extension for firefox that allows to force a dark theme on all websites.**

 ## Credits

 Setups like these are made possible by the communities and developers behind these programs.
 It is an honor to be part of a movement like the opensource one where everyone helps each other out.
 Please support the developers behind the dependencies listed above.